Towards a Non-Binary View of IPv6 Adoption: Client-side Adoption of IPv6

 \section{Client-side Adoption of IPv6}

 Our first goal is to understand how much \emph{actual} IPv6 a dual-stack client sends and receives, and what factors affect that fraction.

 Towards this goal, we observe all Internet traffic from routers at five residential locations in the Los Angeles area, \ResRouter{A} through \ResRouter{E}.
-ISPs of all residences provide native IPv6 connectivity, except for \ResRouter{B}, where we provide IPv6 via a tunnel to our university.
+A total of 17 individuals live in these residences, with one to seven people per household (details omitted due to IRB).
+All residences except \ResRouter{B} use Spectrum as their ISP, which provides native IPv6 connectivity. \ResRouter{B} uses Frontier, an IPv4-only ISP; IPv6 connectivity there is provided via a tunnel to our university.
+Both ISPs are large U.S.~broadband providers.

 Each residence has multiple wired and wireless client devices.
 At Residences A and B, we manually verify that major devices (PCs, phones, tablets, TVs, consoles) are dual-stack, but do not perform this check at other locations.
+We recommend residents use the network as they normally would; without any restrictions or specific guidance.

-We monitor all inbound and outbound traffic for six months, November 2024 through April 2025.
-We observe about 13\,TB of traffic over this period; \autoref{tab:client-overall} shows traffic volumes by residence.
+We monitor all inbound and outbound traffic for nine months, November 2024 through August 2025.
+We observe about 21.5\,TB of traffic over this period; \autoref{tab:client-overall} shows traffic volumes and other basic statistics by residence.